microsoft/tsdoc/README.md

 ### How do I get started with TSDoc?

-The **@microsoft/tsdoc** library is intended to be incorporated into other build tools that analyze TypeScript source code, such as the projects linked below.
-By itself, the TSDoc library is not a documentation tool that you can use directly.
+NOTE: The **@microsoft/tsdoc** library is intended to be incorporated into other build tools that analyze TypeScript source code, such as the projects linked below.
+(By itself, the TSDoc library is not a documentation tool that you can use directly.)

 - Check out the [TSDoc Playground](https://microsoft.github.io/tsdoc/) for a cool interactive demo of TSDoc!  :-)
 - The library [@microsoft/tsdoc](https://www.npmjs.com/package/@microsoft/tsdoc) provides a TSDoc parser that you can use in your own projects.
 The source code for this library can be found in the [/tsdoc](./tsdoc/) folder.